Who do I file a claim with for Uber or Lyft car accidents?

 Restatement (Second) of Torts § 323, at 135 (1965).

-So if the passenger is relying on the fact that Uber represents that it has safe or non criminal driver and Uber shanks it, can the passenger sue for the breach of the 324 duty?
+So if the passenger is relying on the fact that Uber represents that it has a safe or non-criminal driver and Uber shanks it, can the passenger sue for the breach of the 324 duty?
 Possibly, yes.
 This theory has been used to assess liability against freight brokers in the trucking industry.

 Later in the agreement, we find this:

-"The quality of the transportation services requested through the use of the Application or the Service is entirely the responsibility of the Transportation Provider who ultimately provides such transportation services to you.
-Uber under no circumstance accepts liability in connection with and/or arising from the transportation services provided by the Transportation Provider or any acts, action, behaviour, conduct, and/or negligence on the part of the Transportation Provider.
-Any complaints about the transportation services provided by the Transportation Provider should therefore be submitted to the Transportation Provider."
+“The quality of the transportation services requested through the use of the Application or the Service is entirely the responsibility of the Transportation Provider who ultimately provides such transportation services to you.
+Uber under no circumstance accepts liability in connection with and/or arising from the transportation services provided by the Transportation Provider or any acts, action, behavior, conduct, and/or negligence on the part of the Transportation Provider.
+Any complaints about the transportation services provided by the Transportation Provider should, therefore, be submitted to the Transportation Provider.”

 This is where the problems begin.
 Remember that Uber has a rating system it maintains with other rider’s rating of certain drivers.
 The drivers are also rating the passengers.
 And yet, it says that complaints should only go to the drivers.